Foreign relations of Macau: Overseas visits made by senior officials

 The Chief Executive of Macao & other senior officials often make a duty visit to foreign countries.
 These visits usually aim to advance Macao's economic and trade relations with the foreign countries.
 During these visits, the Chief Executive will meet with political and business leaders.
 Usually, the head of state or head of government of the foreign countries will receive the Chief Executive.
-For example, during his tenure former Chief Executive Edmund Ho met with Prime Minister of Portugal Socrates, President of France Chirac, German Chancellor Schroeder, Prince Philip, President of the European Commission Barroso, President of Brazil Lula, Prime Minister of Singapore Lee Hsien Loong, Prime Minister of Thailand Surayud Chulanon, Prime Minister of Malaysia Abdullah Ahmed Badawi, Vice President of Myanmar Myint Swe, etc.
+For example, during his tenure former Chief Executive Edmund Ho met with Prime Minister of Portugal José Sócrates, President of France Jacques Chirac, German Chancellor Gerhard Schröder, Prince Philip of Belgium, President of the European Commission José Manuel Durão Barroso, President of Brazil Luiz Inácio Lula da Silva, Prime Minister of Singapore Lee Hsien Loong, Prime Minister of Thailand Surayud Chulanont, Prime Minister of Malaysia Abdullah Ahmad Badawi, Vice President of Myanmar Myint Swe, etc.